nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

    .. group-tab:: nRF52 and nRF53 DKs

       1. |connect_terminal_specific|
       #.
-Program the other development kit with the :ref:`zephyr:peripheral_hr` sample and reset it.
+Program the other development kit with the :zephyr:code-sample:`ble_peripheral_hr` sample and reset it.
       #.
 Wait until the HRS is detected by the central.
          Observe that **LED 2** is on.
       #.
 In the terminal window, check for information similar to the following::